huggingface/blog/sentiment-analysis-python.md

 #### 3. Training the model

-Now that the preprocessing is done, we can go ahead and train our model 🚀
+Now that the preprocessing is done, you can go ahead and train your model 🚀

-We will be throwing away the pretraining head of the DistilBERT model and replacing it with a classification head fine-tuned for sentiment analysis.
-This enables us to transfer the knowledge from DistilBERT to our custom model 🔥
+You will be throwing away the pretraining head of the DistilBERT model and replacing it with a classification head fine-tuned for sentiment analysis.
+This enables you to transfer the knowledge from DistilBERT to your custom model 🔥

-For training, we will be using [Trainer API](https://huggingface.co/docs/transformers/v4.15.0/en/main_classes/trainer#transformers.Trainer) that is optimized for fine-tuning [Transformers](https://github.com/huggingface/transformers)🤗 models such as DistilBERT, BERT and RoBERTa.
+For training, you will be using [Trainer API](https://huggingface.co/docs/transformers/v4.15.0/en/main_classes/trainer#transformers.Trainer) that is optimized for fine-tuning [Transformers](https://github.com/huggingface/transformers)🤗 models such as DistilBERT, BERT and RoBERTa.

-First, let's define DistilBERT as our base model:
+First, let's define DistilBERT as your base model:

 ```python
 from transformers import AutoModelForSequenceClassification
 model = AutoModelForSequenceClassification.from_pretrained("distilbert-base-uncased", num_labels=2)
 ```

-Then, let's define the metrics we will be using to evaluate how good is our fine-tuned model ([accuracy and f1 score](https://huggingface.co/metrics)):
+Then, let's define the metrics you will be using to evaluate how good is your fine-tuned model ([accuracy and f1 score](https://huggingface.co/metrics)):

 ```python
 import numpy as np